Why using Kotlin Coroutines?

 That's why the callback architecture is far from perfect for non-trivial cases.
 Let's take a look at another approach: RxJava and other reactive streams.

 An alternative approach that is popular in Java (both in Android and backend) is using reactive streams (or Reactive Extensions): RxJava or its successor Reactor.
 With this approach, all operations happen inside a stream of data that can be started, processed, and observed.
 These streams support thread-switching and concurrent processing, so they are often used to parallelize processing in applications.

 This is how we might solve our problem using RxJava:

 disposablesin the above example are needed to cancel this stream if (for example) the user exits the screen.

-All those functions like
+All these functions, like

-subscribe need to be learned.
+subscribe, need to be learned.
 Cancelling needs to be explicit.
 Functions need to return objects wrapped inside

 This code is truly concurrent and has no memory leaks, but we need to introduce RxJava functions such as

 flatMap, pack a value into